Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory: Particle-detector array observables

-Both variables are reconstructed for shower energies greater than 10\,TeV as suggested in Ref.~\citep{Conceicao:2022lkc_LCm}.
-However, in principle, other methods and variables that correlate with the number of muons can also be introduced at lower energies as shown in Refs.~\citep{SWGO:2025taj, LHAASO}.
+Both variables are reconstructed for shower energies greater than 10\,TeV, as suggested in Ref.~\citep{Conceicao:2022lkc_LCm}, while below 10\,TeV the $\gamma$/h separation relies only on the rest of the parameters.
+However, other methods and variables that correlate with the number of muons can also be introduced at lower energies, as shown in Refs.~\citep{SWGO:2025taj, LHAASO, Conceicao:2021xgn}.
 Thus, in addition to the two variables reconstructed from the particle-detector array, we also use for illustration purposes the true number of muons in the showers, $N_{\mu}$, obtained directly from CORSIKA simulations at the ground level within a 1\,km$^2$ circle around the shower core.
-Although this variable is not usable in real data, it provides insight into which of the proxies more closely approaches its performance.
+Although this variable is not usable in real data, it provides insights into which of the proxies more closely approach rejection efficiency.